 Strength Embodiment with Coach Elda

-What embodying strength means to me is applying strength qualities, such as vigor, endurance, and muscular power, to physical and psychological aspects.
-A person will likely sustain an exercise routine that they enjoy.
-Consistency promotes changes to one’s body, such as increased strength and cardiovascular stamina.
+What embodying strength means to me is the discovery of one’s physical, emotional, and mental strengths and the building of resilience.
+A person will likely sustain an exercise routine when they find a type of exercise that they enjoy.
+Consistency in exercise training promotes change in one’s body, such as increased muscular strength and cardiovascular stamina.
 Other positive changes may be lowered stress, high-quality sleep, and better mood, enhancing one’s quality of life.
-Furthermore, an increase in self-esteem and a sense of empowerment will soon follow, encouraging vigor, endurance, and even a little grit.
+Furthermore, an increase in self-esteem and a sense of empowerment will soon follow, encouraging resilience, endurance, and even a little grit.

-I am the kind of health educator who seeks to bridge an all-encompassing meaning of being in “good health” and caring for both the body and the mind.
-I have been a fitness professional since 2013 and have witnessed the beautiful benefits of exercise on mental health.
-Today, I am on a journey into expanding my scope of practice by incorporating clinical mental health counseling.
+I am a health educator who seeks to bridge the all-encompassing meaning of “wellness” and genuinely care for the body and the mind.
+Having been a fitness professional since 2013, I have witnessed the beautiful benefits of exercise on mental health.

-As of January 2023, I am placing a long pause on offering one-on-one and group exercise sessions.
-My focus will be directed on completing a master’s program in clinical mental health counseling at Texas Tech University and getting one step closer to obtaining an LPC (Licensed Professional Counselor).
+As of January 2023, I will cease offering one-on-one and group exercise sessions and focus on completing a master’s program in clinical mental health counseling at Texas Tech University, which will bring me one step closer to obtaining an LPC (Licensed Professional Counselor).

 Please continue to check back for educational and informational use during this time!